owncloud-archive/documentation/admin_manual/enterprise/external_storage/sharepoint-integration_configuration.rst

 * Basic Auth
 * NTLM (Recommended)

-Creating a Sharepoint Mount
+Creating a SharePoint Mount
 ---------------------------

-Enable the Sharepoint app, and then enter the ``Admin`` panel to set up SharePoint connections in the ``SharePoint Drive Configuration`` section.
+Enable the SharePoint app, and then enter the ``Admin`` panel to set up SharePoint connections in the ``SharePoint Drive Configuration`` section.

 Enter your SharePoint Listing credentials.
 These credentials are not